aqaPayam/NakhBot/docs/domain/04-relationships.md

 Rules:

-* Personality tags belong to the dating profile, not directly to the user.
+* Personality tags belong to the dating profile, not directly to the user account.
+* Personality tags should be selected from supported PersonalityTag records.
+* Personality tags should not be stored as free text.

 ### Country and Province